 In order to take Jackson to court the police first had to charge him with a crime and all they needed for it was a declaration of the alleged victim containing at least some evidence (for example, description of the man’s intimate parts) and the photos of the real genitalia to coincide with that description.
 This was all they needed.
 No, it wasn’t determining the final truth yet (this can be done only in court) but this was the minimum required for bringing criminal charges against Michael Jackson as the very first step necessary for a trial at all.
 And the problem is that that the prosecution did not have even that.

 4. THREE ACTS OF THE ORDEAL

-Jordan Chandler spoke to the police and they put down a certain description of the intimate parts he as a ‘victim’ had allegedly seen.
+Jordan Chandler spoke to the police and they put down a certain description of the intimate parts he had allegedly seen.
 The description was given at the very beginning of the criminal investigation, first to the Los Angeles police in September 1993 and then to the Santa Barbara investigators in December 1993.
 Then the Santa Barbara people proceeded to make the photos of the actual genitalia, and this was done on December 20, 1993.

 What was a thrilling story for the public was a dehumanizing and humiliating ordeal for Michael Jackson.

 But even after the body search, when everyone was waiting for the sensational front page news of Jackson being arrested and the criminal charges brought against him at last, a sudden lull followed.

 Two days later Jackson was still free and on December 22,1993 he even made a public statement via a satellite saying in a trembling voice that he had been submitted to a humiliating strip search of his penis, lower torso, etc. It was the most terrifying experience of his life but he nevertheless agreed to endure it in order to prove his innocence.

 The police, the Chandlers and their lawyer Larry Feldman fell into silence and produced the impression of being in a confusion.